Gubaer/josm-contourmerge-plugin/how-to-build.md

 The following steps mimic the deployment infrastructure JOSM uses for plugins maintained on the OSM SVN site, see <http://josm.openstreetmap.de/wiki/DevelopersGuide/DevelopingPlugins>
 for more info.
 JOSM reads meta-data about available plugins from <http://josm.openstreetmap.de/plugin>
-and the following steps ensure that the 'contourmerge' plugin is properly listed in this plugin directory.
+and the following steps ensure that the `contourmerge` plugin is properly listed in this plugin directory.

 There is a special branch `deploy` for deploying.